apolitical/impl-display-for-vec/README.md

 struct Albums<'a>(pub &'a Vec<Album>);
 ```

-“Argh, lifetimes!”
+“Argh!
+Lifetimes!”
 I hear you cry.
 (Or is it just me?)

-Don’t worry though, all this says is that `Albums` has a lifetime `'a`, which is tied to the owned
+Don’t worry though, all this says is that `Albums` has a lifetime (`'a`), which is tied to the owned
 value that `&Vec<Album>` references.
 I.e. The compiler will check that `Albums` isn't used after
 the owned `Vec<Album>` has been discarded.